Mehauk/journal/src/content/posts/Compiling MeCab for Android/Building libmecab.so for Android.md

 Now run the automatic configuration, which builds all of the Makefiles for the project.

 At this stage you also need to update `MECAB_DEFAULT_RC` in the Makefiles to point to a file that you will need to provide in your android app.
-I have provided the [[#mecabrc|File]] below.
+I have provided the [[#Files|File]] below.

 You should now be able to, in the root of your project, `make` the library.